 [Siddharth S. Aatreya is a V Year B.A., LL.B.
 (Hons.)
 Candidate, National Law School of India University, Bangalore]

 In May 2018, the Delhi High Court issued its judgment in Union of India v Vodafone Group plc.
 The judgment vacated an interim order that had been passed in August 2017, by which the Court had temporarily restrained Vodafone from commencing arbitration proceedings under the India-UK BIT, owing to similar ongoing proceedings under the India-Netherlands BIT.
-In the first ever dispute connected to an investment arbitral proceeding before an Indian court, the Court decided to respect the kompetenz-kompetenz principle and leave the admissibility of Vodafone’s claim under the India-UK BIT to the Tribunal constituted under it.
+Here, the Court decided to respect the kompetenz-kompetenz principle and leave the admissibility of Vodafone’s claim under the India-UK BIT to the Tribunal constituted under it.
 In this context, this post looks to understand the implications of the general relationship between investment arbitral tribunals and domestic Indian courts that has been fashioned in this case.

 The dispute arose out of a retrospective amendment to India’s Income Tax Act that fastened liability of $1.7 billion on Vodafone as capital gains tax for an offshore transaction.
 In 2012, Vodafone International Holdings B.V., a Dutch holding company, commenced arbitration proceedings challenging this tax demand under the India-Netherlands BIT.
 In 2014, a notice of dispute was served to India under the India-UK BIT by Vodafone Group plc, an English subsidiary of the Dutch holding company, on the same grounds as before.
 India refused to participate in the subsequent proceedings and argued that the ICJ should refuse to appoint an arbitrator on its behalf (as was required under the BIT) owing to the similarity of both proceedings.
 When this was unsuccessful, it approached the Delhi High Court seeking an anti-suit injunction.
 In its judgment, the Court held that, in general, it had the power to pass an anti-suit injunction to prevent the commencement of an investment arbitration proceeding.
 In this particular instance, however, it chose to leave the decision of whether to either admit Vodafone’s subsequent claim or merge the two proceedings to the Tribunal already constituted under the India-UK BIT.